 Some of the genres that are best listened loudly are rap, rock, metal, pop, country, and others.
 Depending on the preference, of course, people enjoying these kinds of music types, enjoy listening to them in their cars with the volume turned up.
 However, loud music doesn’t mean the best enjoyment.
 If you’re not having a quality sound system in your car, the volume up means nothing, and the sound will be more like garbage than music.

 That’s why people install quality sound systems with more speakers, amplifiers, and subwoofers in the trunk.
-Some people go the extra mile and install really expensive equipment with amplifiers and car subwoofers that are state of the art when producing the sound output is in question.
+Some people go the extra mile and install really expensive equipment with amplifiers and car subwoofers that are state of the art when producing the sound output are in question.
 But, nothing is too expensive for people that enjoy loud music in their car.
-This is because a poor sound system simply destroys the song if it is played on something not producing a good output.
+This is because a poor sound system simply destroys the song if it is played on something not producing good output.

 We explained what genres are best listened quietly, and which ones are best for listening loud.
 No matter if you love listening to your favorite tunes at home, on the earplugs, or in the car, you must be sure that you’re using a quality sound system.
 This will make the joy greater, the feeling better, and it will most likely save your hearing from damaging.